50 Years of Housing and Supportive Services with HOC

 Money

-HOC begins issuing tax-exempt mortgage revenue bonds to refinance privately owned developments to meet the need for affordable housing amid substantial cuts in federal funding for public housing.
+HOC issues its first tax-exempt mortgage revenue bonds to meet affordable housing needs amidst substantial federal funding cutbacks.

 Late 1980s